 A breathtaking spring blooming shrub featuring excruciatingly fragrant true blue flowers in upright panicles; upright, compact habit, very hardy, tends to sucker, ideal as a low screen; full sun and well-drained soil, allow room for air movement

 Wedgewood Blue Lilac features showy panicles of fragrant sky blue flowers rising above the foliage in mid spring, which emerge from distinctive purple flower buds.
 The flowers are excellent for cutting.
-It has bluish-green foliage throughout the season.
+It has bluish-green deciduous foliage.
 The heart-shaped leaves do not develop any appreciable fall color.
-The fruit is not ornamentally significant.

 Wedgewood Blue Lilac is a multi-stemmed deciduous shrub with an upright spreading habit of growth.
 Its relatively coarse texture can be used to stand it apart from other landscape plants with finer foliage.

 This is a high maintenance shrub that will require regular care and upkeep, and should only be pruned after flowering to avoid removing any of the current season's flowers.
 It is a good choice for attracting butterflies to your yard, but is not particularly attractive to deer who tend to leave it alone in favor of tastier treats.
 Gardeners should be aware of the following characteristic(s) that may warrant special consideration;

 Wedgewood Blue Lilac is recommended for the following landscape applications;